Wordpress SEO: The Only Guide You Need

 Hi Glen

 Excellent post as always.
-How about including something about Google Analytics or the Wordpress Stats plugin though?
+How about including something about Google Analytics or the WordPress Stats plugin though?

 Cheers